DonFranklie/DonFranklie/README.md

 - 👋 Hi, I’m Don Franklie
 - 👀 I’m interested in being a Software Developer
-- 🌱 I’m currently learning Git, HTML and CSS
+- 🌱 I’m currently learning HTML and CSS
 - 💞️ I’m looking to collaborate on HTML and CSS projects
 - 📫 You can contact me via my email donfranklie@gmail.com